A professional nanny resume is one of the most powerful tools you have in your job search.

 Click here to sign up today!

 Do make sure to update your resume routinely.
 This could be a habit you get into each time you take a new nanny role.
-You can just write the start date until present and that leaves your resume open and ready to go for your next position.
+You can just write the start date until present, and that leaves your resume open and ready to go for your next position.

 Do make your resume look nice and professional.
 Search online for ideas on resume writing or templates.

-What I like about this resume is that it’s just very clear-cut.
+What’s great about this resume is that it’s just very clear-cut.

 Make sure you spell-check and proofread your resume.